-Its been a great weekend in OpenAustralia Hackfest, first let me thank the organizers who have done an amazing job, Matthew Landauer, Alan Noble, Pamela Fox, Henare Degan and Tim Ansell who organized the event.
-And a special thanks to our amazing sponsorers Google who gave us the space, the food and the great prizes.
+Its been a great weekend in OpenAustralia Hackfest, first let me thank the organisers who have done an amazing job, Matthew Landauer, Alan Noble, Pamela Fox, Henare Degan and Tim Ansell who organised the event.
+And a special thanks to our amazing sponsor Google who gave us the space, the food and the great prizes.

 A big get well out to Rob Manson, getting sick in the first day and missing out.
 Hope he gets better soon.

-There were some great hacking done on goverment data and some nice things that have not matured to applications during the weekend.
+There were some great hacking done on government data and some nice things that have not matured to applications during the weekend.

 There is one thing, that keeps blinking at the back of my mind.